Habibullah-Sahan/farleyknight.github.io/nginx.md

 **Nginx Helper for Wordpress:** Cleans nginx's fastcgi/proxy cache whenever a post is edited/published.
 As per the official records, this plugin has more than 10,000 active installs (Update: June 2015).
 It also has other functionalities on offer.
 Details about this plugin could be found [here] (https://wordpress.org/plugins/nginx-helper/ “here”).

-## Internals (Algorithms, Protocols, formats, etc)
+## Internals

-For each of these sections, please try to link to GitHub for specific code examples whenever possible.
+Now it’s time to dive a bit more deep into Nginx Web Server.

-### Algorithms used by PRODUCT_NAME
+### Algorithms used by Nginx

+The official documentation and [this git repository] (https://github.com/perusio/nginx-load-balancing-extras/blob/master/README.md “this git repository”) reveals that by default Nginx uses the following Algorithms:
+  - weighted round-robin
+  - IP hash
+  - least connections

 ### Data Structures used by PRODUCT_NAME